What is Auryxia?

 a stomach or intestinal disorder;

-a history of stomach bleeding;
+stomach bleeding; or

 Your dose needs may be different during pregnancy or while you are nursing.